 Online quoting is a relatively new feature in the PCB industry, but now every manufacturer and assembler seems to have some mix of online and offline quoting methods.
-For PCB, they have proven very popular and helpful, but currently, PCB Assembly quoting is hit and miss and buggy at best.
+For PCB manufacture, they have proven very popular and helpful, but currently, PCB Assembly quoting is hit and miss and buggy at best.
 Seeed Fusion’s intelligent PCBA calculator is different and provides many optimized features to help you on your prototyping journey.
 Here we’ll show you how and give you a little insight into how pricing is determined.

 Back in the early days when PCB design and manufacture were restricted to engineers, offline PCB quoting was the norm and is still utilized today for more complex requirements.
 Typically, you would choose one or a few manufacturers and send them an e-mail with the necessary files and requirements.
 Within a day or so you’d get your quotes.
 Modify the files, and you’d have to apply again.
 But since then the maker movement and the increase in hobbyists have motivated online quoting systems for the convenience of both the manufacturer and the customer.
 With a reliable platform, PCB companies can save on human labor and avoid the lengthy process of going back and forth via snail mail.
 In return, customers can experiment with pricing even before beginning design and make essential decisions that could save them valuable dollars.

-For plain printed circuit board manufacture, this has proven very effective.
 Only recently have PCB assembly quoting systems been introduced – but they are proving much more difficult to implement.
 For PCBs, fabrication processes evolve slowly and are relatively stable.
 But for PCBA, there is the need to consider components procurement.
 Components sourcing is not a simple process and consists of many channels working together to calculate that important little figure at the bottom of the page.
 Two primary issues arise; availability and pricing.
 With the wide range of components and sources, how do you make sure this particular component is available?
 Will it suddenly go out of stock?
 And prices change all the time.
 Additional issues include whether or not you can get the components to the assembler’s facilities.
 Are there restrictions?
 What about the quality of the parts and assembly fees?
 Also, assemblers charge differently according to the type of component – how does the system take this into consideration?
 Seeed Fusion has answered all of these concerns.

 Seeed Fusion’s online platform is connected directly to partner component distributors such as Digikey, Mouser, TME and Element14.
 What they all have in common is accurate and up to date parts stock, pricing and product information that embeds directly into the Seeed Fusion PCBA calculator.
 By utilizing this information, a complete PCBA quote can be determined.